 No homeowner wants to imagine that their basements can get damp.
 Because if that happens, they can expect lots of problems to head their way.
 Some of the key problems they’re like to face include:

 - Floods and leaks: It’s a common problem for homeowners with damp basements in Colorado Springs.
 Other than causing serious damage to your home, leaks and stagnant water can cause water-borne diseases.
 Algae may also form in the basement, releasing corrosive chemicals that will eat your steel foundations away.

-- Basement cracks: Excessive moisture can cause your basement floor to crack.
+- Basement cracks: Excessive moisture can cause your basement walls and floor to crack.
 When this happens, water may seep through from external sources into your basement.
 Cracks can also exert pressure on the sewerage drainage pipes running under your floors, causing them to snap and leak sewage waste into your basement.

 - Damaged floor: Excess moisture on your basement may find its way into your floor and cause warping.
 Wood rot will follow, and this is risky as it can cause your floor to cave in when someone walks across.

 - Weakens underlying structure: When moisture collects in the basement, it will cause your joists and beams to rot.
 The effect is the underlying structures will no longer be able to support the weight of your home, so the risk of your home sinking under its weight is real.